The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \subsection{Thurston's stretch maps}

-We have hitherto mainly considered the infinitesimal theory of the Thurston metric, and Thurston bridges this to the global perspective via objects called \emph{stretch paths} (\cref{sec:stretch}).
-He (implicitly) proves that the Finsler metric defined by \cref{eq:finsler} is equal to the asymmetric metric defined by \cref{eq:metric-curve} by showing that they are both geodesic metrics with common geodesics obtained from concatenating specific sequences of stretch paths.
+We have hitherto mainly considered the infinitesimal theory of the Thurston metric.
+Thurston bridges this to the global perspective via objects called \emph{stretch paths} (\cref{sec:stretch}).
+He (implicitly) proves that the Finsler metric defined by \cref{eq:finsler} is equal to the asymmetric metric defined by \cref{eq:metric-curve}.

+A geodesic lamination is said to be \emph{complete} if all its complementary components are ideal triangles.
 Stretch paths are parametrised by three inputs: an initial point $x\in\teich(S)$, a complete geodesic lamination $\Lambda$ on $(S,x)$, and a time period over which to stretch.
 A time-$t$ stretch uniformly increases the length of every geodesic segment in $\Lambda$ by a factor of $e^t$ whilst non-uniformly shrinking the ``dual'' perpendicular measured foliation $\mu$, which is determined by the initial point $x\in\teich(S)$.
+In each complementary component of $\Lambda$, the leaves of the perpendicular measured foliation are pieces of horocycles that intersect the leaves of the lamination perpendicularly, see \cref{fig:stretch-triangle}.
 The third author shows in \cite{Pap2} that stretch paths always converge in forward time to the projective measured lamination representing $\mu$ in the Thurston compactification.
-The forward-time flow induced by stretch paths is highly dependent on the starting point and provides a codimension-$1$ projection map from $\teich(S)$ to $\pml(S)$ when $S$ has no cusps \cite{A}.
+The point of the forward-time flow induced by a stretch path associated with a fixed geodesic lamination $\Lambda$ is highly dependent on the starting point, and this provides a codimension-$1$ projection map from $\teich(S)$ to $\pml(S)$ when $S$ has no cusps \cite{A}.

-In \cref{s:crown}, we explicitly express stretch paths for all complete finite-leaf laminations as real analytic functions of certain Fenchel-Nielsen length and twist parameters, and Thurston's shearing parameters on Teichm\"uller space (see \cite{Huang-Thesis} and \cite{CF}), and give a new proof to a result due to Guillaume Th\'{e}ret \cite[Theorem~4.1]{The}:
+A geodesic lamination is said to be \emph{finite-leaf} if it consists of finitely many geodesics.
+In \cref{s:crown}, we explicitly express stretch paths for all complete finite-leaf laminations as real analytic functions of certain Fenchel--Nielsen length and twist parameters and Thurston's shearing parameters on $\teich(S)$ (see \cite{Huang-Thesis} and \cite{CF}), and give a new proof to the following result (\cref{thm:backtime}) due to Guillaume Th\'{e}ret \cite[Theorem~4.1]{The}.
+In this statement, given the point $x$ in the Teichm\"uller space $\mathcal{T}(S)$ and given the complete geodesic lamination $\Lambda$ on $x$, then for $t\in \mathbb{R}$, the $e^{-t}$-stretch path with respect to $\Lambda$ is a path in $\mathcal{T}(S)$ which is a time-$t$ stretch path but traversed in the opposite direction.
+In general, it is not a geodesic for the Thurston metric.